 We have received numerous questions about our conference from students.
 In an effort to provide to make sure everyone has the same information, we created this FAQs section that specifically addresses those questions.

-Q: I can't afford travel and lodging to attend the Breaking Boundaries conference, What should I do?
+Q: I can't afford travel and lodging to attend the Power of You conference, What should I do?

 A: Don’t worry, we’ve all been there.
-Several scrappy Next Wave Scholars facing financial hardship have successfully received travel related funding to attend the conference through on-campus resources including the Dean of Students Office, Office of Student Affairs, or Office of Career Services.
-We suggest starting with your Dean of Students.
+Several scrappy Scholars facing financial hardship have successfully received travel related funding to attend the conference through on-campus resources including the Dean of Students Office, Office of Student Affairs, or Office of Career Services.
+We suggest starting with your Dean of Students, they should direct you to the funding opportunities that your university provides.

 Q: How do I know if I am eligible for the conference?